The dream of wiping out polio might need a rethink

 Despite this concern, the oral vaccination campaigns proceeded.
 "We were seduced by the fact that it was cheap.
 It caused contact immunity.
 It was easy to give," Offit says.
 "And so we thought, 'We can eliminate this this disease in the world.' "

 Last year there were only 30 cases of wild polio detected while there were nearly 800 cases of vaccine-derived polio.
-Of the 15 cases reported this year, 14 are from strains of the virus that mutated from the oral polio vaccine used in lower-income nations.
+Of the 15 cases reported in the first quarter of 2023, 14 are from strains of the virus that mutated from the oral polio vaccine used in lower-income nations.

 "We released the dragon and the dragon was the circulating vaccine-derived polio viruses," Offit says.